Perito Moreno Glacier

 The 250 km2 ice formation, 30 km in length, is one of 48 glaciers fed by the Southern Patagonian Ice Field located in the Andes system shared with Chile which has a small part of the origins of the glacier.
 This ice field is the world's third largest reserve of fresh water.

-The Perito Moreno Glacier, located 78 km from El Calafate, was named after the explorer Francisco Moreno, a pioneer who studied the region in the 19th century and played a major role in defending the territory of Argentina in the conflict surrounding the international border dispute with Chile.
+The Perito Moreno Glacier, located 78 km from El Calafate, was named after the explorer Francisco Moreno, a pioneer who studied the region in the 19th century and played a major role in defending the Argentinian thesis in the 1902 Arbitral award of the Andes between Argentina and Chile.

 Status

-Despite most of the innumerable glaciers worldwide retreating, one of the few unusual glaciers that maintains in a state of equilibrium is the Perito Moreno Glacier because it continues to accumulate mass at a rate similar to that of its loss.
-The reason remains debated by glaciologists.
+Since 2020 the glacier has been retreating on its northern front, possibly due to climate change.
+It was previously one of the few unusual glaciers that maintained a state of equilibrium during the late 20th and early 21st centuries because it was accumulating mass at a rate similar to that of its loss.
+The reason for its unusually long period of stability remains debated by glaciologists.

 The terminus of the Perito Moreno Glacier is 5 km wide, with an average height of 74 m above the surface of the water of Argentino Lake, in Argentina.
 It has a total ice depth of 170 m.